-Vbet its not a new name to most punters but as its a long-established brand in Europe, in particular in the east of the continent.
+Vbet is not a new name to most punters, but it’s a long-established brand in Europe, in particular in the east of the continent.

 The site is owned by Vivaro Limited, a company registered in Malta but created in Armenia.
-It is from the Mediterranean island from which they are looking to expand further west (as well as the UK, the firm has also moved into France and is due to open a site there soon).
+It is from the Mediterranean island from which they are looking to expand further west.

 |5 Stars|| ||16.7%|